KynanJones0110/MalDEV_Studies/README.md

 # MalDEV_Studies
 Mal dev studies

-As followed by TryHackMe's Signature Evasion and other blobs on the web.
+As followed by TryHackMe's Signature Evasion and Other Blobs on the web.

 - 1 A basic C Obfuscated reverse shell utilising dynamic libary loading to avoid IAT / easy static analysis.